Venus Williams: The Disease That Almost Took Away Her Joy

-Venus Williams announced her withdrawal from the 2011 U.S. Open tournament on Wednesday after being diagnosed with Sjogren’s syndrome.
+In 2011, Venus announced her withdrawal from the U.S. Open tournament after being diagnosed with Sjogren’s syndrome.
 The rare autoimmune disease (pronounced SHOW-grins) that forced tennis star and seven-time Grand Slam champion out causes debilitating joint pain, swelling, numbness and fatigue.

 Up to four million Americans are living with this chronic condition.